brajevicm/next-universal-route/README.md

   - page is required and it should correspond to page in `pages/`
     - it's possible to pass extra params using query strings syntax which can be accessed inside your page, but won't be shown to your user
   - urlFormatter is optional and it takes a function which will run on every given parameter when `Route.generateUrl` is called
+  - customHandler is optional and takes same arguments as the Next.js's app.render functions

 #### **`Route.generateUrl(params?: object, queryStringParams?: object): NextRoute`**
 Generates a NextRoute object which is used for client-side routing.
 It will generate both `href` and `as` via `toHref` and `toAs` methods.